Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

 ~ The item memory for the projection of the output layer was populated with bipolar vectors preserving linear (in terms of dot product) similarity between quantization levels \cite{Widdows15}.
 The threshold for the clipping function was set to $\kappa=3$.

 In the operating phase, the network acted as the generator of the signal feeding its previous prediction (at time $n-1$) back to the reservoir.
 Fig.~\ref{fig:Sinus} demonstrates the behavior of intESN during the first 100 prediction steps.
 The ground truth is depicted by dashed line while the prediction of intESN is illustrated by the shaded area between 10\% and 90\% percentiles (100 simulations were performed).
-The figure does not show the performance of the conventional ESN as it just followed the ground truth without visible deviations.
-The intESN clearly follows the values of the ground truth but the deviation from the ground truth is increasing with the number of prediction steps.
+The figure does not show the performance of the conventional ESN as it just followed the ground truth without visible deviations. intESN clearly follows the values of the ground truth but the deviation from the ground truth is increasing with the number of prediction steps.
 It is unavoidable for the increasing prediction horizon but, in this scenario, it is additionally accelerated due to the presence of the quantization error at each prediction step.
-The next subsection will clearly demonstrate effects caused by this process.
+It is worth noting, however, that the quality of predictions for this task could be improved by increasing the value of $\kappa=3$, i.e., at the cost of extract memory allocated for each neuron.
+The diligent readers are kindly referred to the Supplementary materials (Fig. S.4) where several different values of $\kappa$ were examined.
+The next subsection will clearly demonstrate effects caused by the quantization process.
 The error is accumulated because every time when feeding the prediction back to the reservoir of intESN it should be quantized in order to fetch a vector from the item memory.